 Do you have a conditional job offer?

-If you have a conditional job offer, ring the company to let them know the situation.
+If you have a conditional job offer, contact the company to let them know the situation.
 Your job offer depended on many criteria including how you performed in the application process.
 If you have impressed them enough, they may have some flexibility, and you won’t know unless you ask.
 They may also be impressed with your initiative!

 Companies with flexible entry requirements

 You may have heard that all graduate schemes will only accept a 2:1, but this is not the case.
 EY, FDM, HMRC, Lloyds, BDO and Nationwide accept candidates with a 2.2.
 Many engineering firms (such as Jaguar Land Rover and BAE Systems) will look at graduates with a 2.2.
 Companies also often look beyond degree classifications and use their own internal assessments to find the right people.